devozs/blog-frontend/README.md

 # Blog Frontend

-I`ve implemented my own DevOps Blog using Nuxt v3, Nuxt Content and Tailwind.
+Implemented my own DevOps Blog using Nuxt v3, Nuxt Content and Tailwind.
 This web application is deployed and beind used as part of the [FluxCD Tutorial](https://github.com/devozs/blog-deployment)
 ## Setup